mmckechney/SqlBuildManager/docs/massively_parallel.md

 ### **savesettings**

 Save a settings JSON file for the target compute environment.
 This step is optional, but is designed for reuse in subsequent commands and across multiple builds targeting the same environment.
-Each remote type has some variation of options, so use `sbm {remote type} savesettings -h` for specfics.
+Each remote type has some variation of options, so use `sbm {remote type} savesettings -h` for specifics.
 You can also save sensitive information to Azure Key Vault by specifying a `--keyvault` value.

 ### **run**
 Single command used to execute by orchestrating the other commands decribed below. \